gao7yuan/MIT-Distributed-Systems/Lecture1.md

 - What is a distributed system?
   - **multiple cooperating computers**
-  - storage for big web sites, MapReduce, peer-to-peer sharing, &c
+  - storage for big web sites, MapReduce, peer-to-peer sharing, DNS, &c
   - lots of critical infrastructure is distributed

 - Why distributed?